 Fanny Julissa García is an oral historian, and a graduate of the Oral History Master of Arts program at Columbia University.
 She researches and teaches applied oral history methods with a focus on immigrant incarceration, family separation, and the transnational impact of failed border policies.
 She is the Director for “Separated: Stories of Injustice and Solidarity”, an oral history project which documents the lived experiences of families separated by the United States government.
-She served for more than 15 years as a social justice advocate to combat the public health and socioeconomic impact of HIV/AIDS on low-income communities, working closely with organizations fighting for the end of family detention and supporting survivors of sexual violence.
-She currently serves on the editorial board of the “Oral History Review” and is a member of the Nominating Committee for the Oral History Association.
-She is the recipient of numerous awards including the 2022–2023 National Endowment for the Humanities fellowship in oral history.
+She served for more than 15 years as a social justice advocate to combat the public health and socioeconomic impact of HIV/AIDS on low-income communities and worked closely with organizations fighting for the end of family detention and supporting survivors of sexual violence.
+She served on the editorial board of the Oral History Review until recently and will begin her three-year term as a member of the Oral History Association council in 2025.
+She is the recipient of numerous awards including the 2022–2023 OHA and National Endowment for the Humanities fellowship in oral history.
+She is currently the Editorial Program Manager at Voice of Witness.

 Natalia Otrishchenko is a sociologist and researcher at the Center for Urban History in Lviv.
 She has been involved in many international projects, including the “Region, Nation and Beyond” at the University of St Gallen, Switzerland, “Memories of Vanished Populations” at Lund University, Sweden, “Historical Cultures in Transition” at Collegium Civitas, Warsaw, Poland, and “Legacies of Communism?” at ZZF, Potsdam, Germany.
 In 2022–2023, she conducted research as a Fulbright scholar at the Department of Sociology, Columbia University, USA.
 In 2023, she was a visiting professor at the School of Advanced Studies in the Social Sciences in Paris.
 Since March 2022, she has been leading the Ukrainian team in the international documentation initiative “24.02.22, 5 am: Testimonies from the War”.
 She is the author and editor of the book Conversations with Those Who Ask about War (forthcoming 2024).
 Her academic interests include qualitative research methods, oral history, urban sociology, sociology of expertise, and spatial and social transformations after state socialism.